amanroa/data310/project1_1.md

 ## Q3: Which of the predictions were the most accurate?
 In which percentile do these most accurate predictions reside?
 Did your model trend towards over or under predicting home values?

-I ran a quick for loop to help me find the point with the smallest difference between the y and y_pred values for my bedroom + bathroom model.
+I ran a quick for loop to help me find the point with the smallest difference between the y and y_pred values for my model.
 Here it is:

     smallest_y_pred = y_pred[0]